Education and Training

 We are particularly interested in identifying the unique ways in which different cells control apoptosis.
-For example, we have found that apoptosis is highly restricted in postmitotic cells such as neurons.
-An increased restriction of apoptosis is arguably beneficial for the long-term survival of postmitotic cells that have limited regenerative potential and perform critical functions.
-Interestingly, while neurons and cancer cells are very different by most criteria, there are striking similarities by which apoptosis is restricted in neurons and cancer cells.
+For example, apoptosis is highly restricted in postmitotic cells such as neurons- which is beneficial for their long-term survival.
 In contrast, embryonic stem cells are primed to undergo rapid apoptosis in response to DNA damage- an ability that permits for the rapid elimination of damaged cells during embryonic development.

 Thus, we focus on studying how cell survival and death is regulated in neurons, stem cells and cancer cells in cell culture as well as in mouse models of neurodegeneration, cancer, and aging.

 What are the mechanisms that allow neurons to survive long-term?

 How does a neuron degenerate its axons yet protect the soma?

 How is apoptosis dynamically controlled during embryonic stem cell differentiation?

 Can we utilize the survival mechanisms engaged by the healthy brain to prevent neurodegeneration?